BDC Hamburger Icon

 • Epos Now: When conducting our EposNow review, we found that, in addition to offering robust reporting tools, Epos Now prides itself on enabling you to run reports on what matters most to your business and bottom line.
 For example, you can get detailed reports on promotions versus gross margins and stock alerts compared with sell-through.

-• TouchBistro: In our review of TouchBistro, we found that it is another POS vendor that focuses on offering reporting tools and functionality specifically for restaurants.
-This POS system provides customers with more than 50 different reports they can run on their restaurant, including sales, customer preferences and much more.
+• TouchBistro: In our review of TouchBistro, we found that it is a POS vendor that excels at offering reporting tools and functionality specifically for restaurants.
+This iPad POS system provides users with more than 50 different reports they can run on their restaurant, including sales, customer preferences and much more.

 Jennifer Dublino contributed to this article.